 The 2176-bit memory array is physically realized as one contiguous array, organized as 17 pages of 16 bytes each.
-In order to perform a Page Write operation to the memory array, the Write Enable Latch (WEL) bit in Control register 6 must first be set (See "WEL: Write Enable Latch (Volatile)" on page 7.)
+A "Page Write" operation can be performed to any of the GPM or LUT pages.
+In order to perform a Page Write operation to the memory array, the Write Enable Latch (WEL) bit in Control register 6 must first be set See "WEL: Write Enable Latch (Volatile)" on page 12.

-A Page Write operation is initiated in the same manner as the byte write operation; but instead of terminating the write cycle after the first data byte is transferred, the master can transmit up to 16 bytes (See Figure 16).
-After the receipt of each byte, the X9530 responds with an ACK, and the internal byte address counter is incremented by one.
+A Page Write operation is initiated in the same manner as the byte write operation; but instead of terminating the write cycle after the first data byte is transferred, the master can transmit up to 16 bytes (see Figure 19).
+After the receipt of each byte, the X96012 responds with an ACK, and the internal byte address counter is incremented by one.
 The page address remains constant.
 When the counter reaches the end of the page, it "rolls over" and goes back to the first byte of the same page.